islomov/AvatarDrawable/README.md

 ## Notice

-### Textsize is in sp format you dont have to convert it to pixels
+## Textsize is in sp format you dont have to convert it to pixels
-### Width and height format is in dp format you don't have to conver it to pixels also
+## Width and height are in dp format you don't have to conver it to pixels also

 ## License